-I earned a PhD in physics from the Federal University of Rio de Janeiro in 2001.
+I earned a Ph.D. in physics from the Federal University of Rio de Janeiro in 2001.
 In 2008, I was granted a Habilitation (Privatdozent) to teach quantum chemistry at the University of Vienna, where I was a postdoc fellow with Hans Lischka.
-From 2010 to 2015, I’ve been a group leader at the Max Planck Institute for Coal Research in Mülheim, Germany.
-Recently, I moved to Marseille where I was appointed to an A*Midex Professorship Chair.
+From 2010 to 2015, I’ve been a group leader at the Max Planck Institut für Kohlenforschung in Mülheim, Germany.
+In 2015, I moved to Marseille where I was appointed as a professor of a chair of excellence A*Midex.

 Meet me at the professional networks:

 The research in my group is supported by:

 - The Excellence Initiative of the Aix-Marseille University (A*MIDEX), funded by the French Government “Investissements d’Avenir” program.